chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 | Amazon Linux 2 (64 Bit OS)               | 2 (kernel 5.10)           |
 | SUSE Linux Enterprise Server 12 SP5      | 12                        |

 {{< note >}} Chef Automate HA comes with bundled Infra Server and it is recommended not to use any external server in Automate HA.
-Using external server will loose the Automate HA functionalities and things may not work as expected. {{< note >}}
+Using external server will loose the Automate HA functionalities and things may not work as expected. {{< /note >}}

 ## Deployment Specific Pre-requisites